kkrt-labs/keth/crates/cairo-addons/README.md

 ### Parameters

 - `entrypoint`: Function name in the Cairo program to execute
-- `public_inputs`: Python dictionary containing public inputs
+- `program_inputs`: Python dictionary containing public inputs
-- `private_inputs`: Python dictionary containing private inputs
 - `compiled_program_path`: Path to the compiled Cairo program JSON
 - `output_dir`: Directory where proof artifacts will be saved